This review provides everything you need to know about a pamper session at Soak Bathhouse West End.

 Walking outside, I was surprised at how small the area was.
 There sure were a lot of people for the small rooftop space.
 I also felt we were well above the general age group, with most people looking to be at least 20 years younger than us.

-Nevertheless, we quickly scanned the seven different spas to find one with the least amount of people and hopped in.
+Nevertheless, we quickly scanned the seven different spas to find one with the fewest people and hopped in.

 Soak Bathhouse has seven different spas, most heated to a warm 38c and accommodating around 8-10 people.
-There is one slightly larger spa warmed to 34c and a slightly smaller cold plunge pool at a chilly 12.5c.
-The idea is you work your way through the pools spending a few minutes in each – but we just spent all our time in the warmest spas.
+One slightly larger spa is warmed to 34c, and a slightly smaller cold plunge pool is at a chilly 12.5c.
+The idea is you work your way through the pools, spending a few minutes in each, but we just spent all our time in the warmest spas.

 Generally, we found most spas had around six people in them.
-While it would be nice to have a more private experience, we found we had plenty of space to sit on our own and be able to chat without feeling like we were invading other people’s privacy.
+While it would be nice to have a more private experience, we found we had plenty of space to sit on our own and chat without feeling like we were invading other people’s privacy.

-Around the spas are a few small areas where you can sit on chairs if you’ve had enough of the spas.
-There’s also a small station with free water and sparking water on tap, as well as a range of herbal teas.
+There are a few small areas around the spas where you can sit on chairs if you’ve had enough of the spas.
+There’s also a small station with free water, sparking water on tap, and a range of herbal teas.

-A handy feature they have outside is a number of hooks for your towels, each with a number so you won’t be getting your towel confused with someone else’s.
+A handy feature they have outside is several hooks for towels, each with a number so your towel won’t be confused with someone else’s.

 Steam and Sauna Rooms

-Included in your soak session is the use of the steam and sauna rooms.
-These are also on the rooftop; they are pretty small though only able to fit around six people inside each.
+Your soak session includes the use of the steam and sauna rooms.
+These are also on the rooftop; they are pretty small, though only able to fit around six people inside each.

 Every time we went to go in, they were full, so we never got to experience either of these rooms during our visit.